aditya-ladawa/ai-reas/README.md

 - **Frontend and Backend Integration**: Currently in progress.
 The frontend (Next.js) will need to be fully integrated with the backend (FastAPI) to handle user interactions, API requests, and agent operations.
 - **Vision Models**: Vision models will be used in the future, along with text embedding, to improve the research process (e.g., using a Vision Transformer for image embedding).
 - **Llama-3.3-70B Fine-Tuning**: Fine-tuning of the Llama-3.3-70B model is planned to enhance reasoning and thinking capabilities.
+- **Erron handling in agents**: Handling cases where agent's process crashes due to any error.

+##### Except complete_graph.py, extras.ipynb and extras dir, every other .py file has necessary functional code and all are important.
+(LOCATION: /api/)
 ---

 ## **Project Overview**